As a kid, I was OBSESSED with Christmas. I loved everything about it — the traditions, the smells, the T.V. specials, and especially, the decorations.

-Listen, it may not be traditionally magazine-worthy, but in my 7-year-old’s awe-filled words, it’s “a magical winter wonderland.” <3
+Listen, it may not be traditionally magazine-worthy, but in my daughter’s awe-filled words, it’s “a magical winter wonderland.” <3

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!

 Since the theme of their bedroom on a typical day is a secret garden at night, we thought creating a North Pole forest vibe would be a fitting transition.
 My mom gave the girls this sweet little pre-lit tree and Josie decked it out in dried orange slice ornaments and candy canes.

 Candy canes were also added to the whimsical winter branches we crafted, along with the shatterproof ornaments I’ve had for 17 years and counting.
 Here are some similar shatterproof ornaments if you plan to do some decorating with kids too!

 Obviously, you can’t have a canopy bed at Christmas without wrapping some twinkle lights, so I grabbed two sets of my favorite battery-operated fairy lights and went to town.

 I just love the juxtaposition of the illustrated leaves on real branches.
 It keeps the decor from skewing too “grown-up.”

 The only thing we didn’t really have already was Christmas-y bedding, so I went to Target (of course) to see if I could snag some affordable sheets.
 Can you believe that all the twin sets were already sold out on November 4th??
 So we improvised, bought the cheery holly berry flannel sheets (similar) in size full, and did lots of tucking.